trinhnam12345z/trinhnam12345z/README.md

 ### Hi there, I'm trinhnam12345z (Nam) 👋

-## I am a student of pxu university !
+- 🏢 I am a student of pxu university !
 - 🔭 I’m currently working on a my final year project!
 - 🌱 I’m currently learning Fullstack and Machine Learning
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to play chess and listen music.
+- ⚡ Fun fact: I love to play game and listen music.

 ### Connect with me: